TimberToe/recipt-input/readme.md

 This tool is to make manual input of recipt as easy as possible.

 # Core features:
- -X Input of multiple recipts with the following data:
+ - [x] Input of multiple recipts with the following data:
    - Date
    - Store
    - Items